High-Performance-IO/capio/README.md

 - `CAPIO_DIR` This environment variable tells to both server and application the mount point of capio
 - `CAPIO_LOG_LEVEL` this environment tells both server and application the log level to use.
 This variable works only if `-DCAPIO_LOG=TRUE` was specified during cmake phase.
-- `CAPIO_LOG_PREFIX` This environment variable is defined only for capio_posix applications and specifies the logfile name to which capio will log to.
-If this variable is not defined, capio will log by default to `posix_thread_*.log`.
-An equivalent is available on capio server with option `-l`
+- `CAPIO_LOG_PREFIX` This environment variable is defined only for capio_posix applications and specifies the prefix of the logfile name to which capio will log to.
+The default value is `posix_thread_`, which means that capio will log by default to a set of files called `posix_thread_*.log`.
+An equivalent behaviour can be set on the capio server using the `-l` option.
-    - `CAPIO_LOG_DIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will log to.
+- `CAPIO_LOG_DIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will be created.
 If this variable is not defined, capio will log by default to `capio_logs`.
-An equivalent is available on capio server with option `-d`
+An equivalent behaviour can be set on the capio server using the `-d` option.

 ## How to inject streaming capabilities into your workflow